mcmeeking/www.mcmk.in/content/docs/CV/index.md

 <div class="col-2-block">
 <span class="cv-sub">ACHIEVEMENTS</span>

+- Acheived Cyber Essential Plus certification within 6 months of starting a new role
 - Built a self-hosted website compliant with HIPAA, NIST, and PCI-DSS security standards
 - Personally developed and implemented an employee onboarding workflow for a FTSE 250 company
 - Built a business-grade PBX from scratch in two weeks using Asterisk